ngocng-dev/nexus-nginx-ssl-proxy/README.md

 Role Name
 =========

 This role deploys two Docker containers, one for Nexus3 and one for NGiNX.
-This provides an SSL protected binary repository for use
+NGiNX acts as an SSL proxy for the Nexus repo.

 Requirements
 ------------